-- Verification of Residence Documents establishing residency sh - Documents establishing residency shall be obtained and included as part of the transfer out motion.
-Acceptable documents include, but are not limited to: - a) A signed lease/rental agreement, utility bill and/or school registration; or - b) If none of the above is available, a declaration or affidavit from the person with whom the nonminor will be residing; or - c) A declaration or affidavit from the social worker or probation officer in the transferring or receiving county verifying the nonminor's residence.
+- Verification of Residence Documents establishing residency shall be obtained and included as part of the transfer out motion.
+Acceptable documents include, but are not limited to: - a) A signed lease/rental agreement, utility bill and/or school registration; or - b) If none of the above is available, a declaration or affidavit from the person with whom the nonminor will be residing; or - c) A declaration or affidavit from the social worker or probation officer in the sending county verifying the nonminor's residence.
 The declaration or affidavit shall convey when and the manner in which the residence was verified.